-Sperm freezing and banking (also known as storage) is a form of fertility preservation available at our clinics in Cambridge, Colchester and Norwich.
+Sperm freezing and banking (also known as storage) is a form of fertility preservation available at our clinics in Cambridge, Colchester, Norwich and Wickford.

 By choosing to freeze your sperm, you are able to keep your options open for having a child in the future.